 The Heritage Victoria standard brief for Stage 2 heritage studies notes that local significance can include places of significance to a town or locality, however, whether the 'threshold' of local significance is achieved depends how relevant heritage criteria are applied and interpreted.
 The Advisory Committee Report notes that the related questions of the application of appropriate heritage criteria and establishing 'thresholds' that provide practical guidance to distinguish places of 'mere heritage interest from those of heritage significance' have been the subject of continuing debate in recent times.
-While there was agreement that the AHC criteria may be appropriate for use at the local level, the question of what establishes a threshold remains open to interpretation.
 The Advisory Committee Report defines 'threshold' as follows: Essentially a 'threshold' is the level of cultural significance that a place must have before it can be recommended for inclusion in the planning scheme.
 The question to be answered is 'Is the place of sufficient import that its cultural values should be recognised in the planning scheme and taken into account in decision-making?'
 Thresholds are necessary to enable a smaller group of places with special architectural values, for example, to be selected out for listing from a group of perhaps hundreds of places with similar architectural values (Advisory Committee Report, p.2-41).
 How is a threshold defined?